Donor eggs

 Dr. Saira Jhutty

-Girl in yellow dress walking down narrow alley, both buildings are the same shade of yellow as the dress
+Girl in yellow dress walking down narrow alley

 As someone who has been working as a Psychologist in the field of fertility for many years, egg donation is a common topic of conversation that I have with my clients.
 Many who come to see me are working with egg donors and they express the high level of stress they feel and want to learn how to manage all the emotional challenges involved in seeking and working with an egg donor.